puhitaku/r3build/README.md

 ```

 You would already understood the most part of `r3build.toml`.
-Here's one more to good to know.
+Here's one more thing to good to know.
 "Exclude" keys.

 ```
 [[rule]]